lstanard/guild-chat/README.md

 - `yarn test-cy` (need to have client and server running)

-# Server

-Start the Express server on port `8000`:

-- `cd server`
-- `yarn install`
-- `yarn start`

-# Things I would have done with all the time in world:
+# Things I would do with more time:

+- Store user credentials or a token in localStorage so you don't have to log in again after page refresh
-- Enable chat between more than 2 users
+- Enable chat between more than 2 users, currently this is hard-coded to only work with the 2 test users
+- Split some of the larger components up into smaller pieces
+- Timestamps on messages
+- Loading indicator when fetching data (friends list, messages)
+- Use Sass for styling
+- Use TypeScript for the `server`
+- Watch for changes to `server` so I don't have to kill/restart the server with every change
+- Press "Enter" key to submit login form and send messages